-Not everyone receives the transport allowance.
-Only those employees whose employer specifically provides it in their CTC structure gets it.
-Thus, the relationship of employer and employee must exist as a precondition for receiving the transport allowance.
-This means all salaried persons are eligible for receiving transport allowance and self-employed persons cannot claim it.
+Only those employees whose employer specifically provides the transport allowance in their CTC structure are eligible to receive it.
+Thus, the relationship between employer and employee must exist as a precondition for receiving the transport allowance.
+This means all salaried persons are eligible for transport allowance and self-employed persons cannot claim it.

 |Persons||Monthly Tax Exemption(Rs./month)||Yearly Tax Exemption(Rs./year.)|

-Many people are confused between terms transport allowance and conveyance allowance and make mistake while claiming tax exemption in their Income Tax Return.
+Many people need clarification on terms of transport allowance and conveyance allowance and need to correct mistakes while claiming tax exemption in their Income Tax Returns.

 Transport Allowance is covered by section 10(14)(ii) of the Income Tax Act.
-It is the tax-exempt to the extent of the amount notified by the Income Tax Department.
-Actual expenditure is not required in order to claim the tax exemption.
+It is tax-exempt to the extent of the amount notified by the Income Tax Department.
+Actual expenditure is not required to claim the tax exemption.

 Conveyance Allowance is covered by section 10 (14)(i) of the Income Tax Act.
-It is tax exempt to the extent of the amount actually spent for the official purpose for which it is given, in order to claim the tax exemption.
-Tax benefit can be taken only when no free conveyance is provided for the same purpose.
+It is tax-exempt to the extent of the amount spent for the official purpose for which it is given to claim the tax exemption.
+Tax benefits can be taken only when no free conveyance is provided for the same purpose.